 Here are all the stories from our introductory issue detailing our effort to start the Knoxville Mercury.

-Here’s a list of stuff we won at the Golden Press Card Awards presented by the East Tennessee Society of Professional Journalists, for work published in 2015.
+Here’s a list of stuff we won at the Golden Press Card Awards presented by the East Tennessee Society of Professional Journalists, for work published in 2015 and in 2016.
+We are proud of our wins for investigative reporting, feature writing, and design—especially since we choose to compete with East Tennessee’s large daily papers.

 Our mission is to report stories that wouldn’t otherwise be told, educating readers to have a better understanding of Knoxville’s critical issues, vital personalities, and unique cultural heritage.